syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Dashed spline

-The [`dashArray`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dashArray.html) property of the [`SplineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SplineSeries/SplineSeries.html) can be used to render spline series with dashes.
+The [`dashArray`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/dashArray.html) property of the [`SplineSeries`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SplineSeries/SplineSeries.html) is used to render spline series with dashes.
 Odd value is considered as rendering size and even value is considered as gap.

 {% highlight dart %}